Awesome-wolf-101/ashby-cop3330-assignment4part2/readme.md

 textfield, then click the "Edit current item description" button.
 (Note: the new due date must be a valid date on the gregorian calendar of the form: "yyyy-mm-dd")
-(Note: If the requirements for either the description are not met the currently clicked item will not be edited)
+(Note: If the requirements for the description are not met the currently clicked item will not be edited)

 Edit the due date of an item within the list